firasyazid/EMSAT-front/README.md

-# Uena
+#

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.4.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli)

 ## Development server